HackerLoop/rotonde-uavtalk/README.md

 Taulabs' flight controller communication is encapsulated with [UAVTalk](https://wiki.openpilot.org/display/WIKI/UAVTalk) protocol.
 Basically, it's a stream of structures carrying drone related data, packaged in a binary format before being sent over the wire.
-These structures are called *UAVObject*s and allows to communicate with activated modules on the flight controller.
+These structures are called *common*s and allows to communicate with activated modules on the flight controller.

-For example, to control a drone's orientation while flying, an UAVObject named `ManualControlCommand` can be sent to the flight controller.
+For example, to control a drone's orientation while flying, an common named `ManualControlCommand` can be sent to the flight controller.
 It will try to stabilize the drone by adjusting each engines power to match the received settings.
-Feel free to browse the exhaustive [list of UAVObjects.](https://gist.github.com/jhchabran/972ad7660398f478d990)
+Feel free to browse the exhaustive [list of commons.](https://gist.github.com/jhchabran/972ad7660398f478d990)

-The present project, referenced as the *Bridge* manages the USB connection to the drone and provides a websocket that streams UAVOBjects expressed in JSON (they're originally expressed in XML).
+The present project, referenced as the *Bridge* manages the USB connection to the drone and provides a websocket that streams commons expressed in JSON (they're originally expressed in XML).

 So instead of sending something like this: